Hofstede’s 6 Cultural Dimensions Examples

 Restraint

-Restraint refers to a society where fewer people declare they are leading a happy life.
-People in a restrained community suppress gratification and do not focus on the freedom of speech.
-Additionally, they handle life by the traditional norms and have pessimistic attitudes.
+Restraint refers to a society in which fewer people report leading happy lives.
+People in a restrained community suppress their gratifications and do not focus on freedom of speech.
+Additionally, they handle life according to traditional norms and have pessimistic attitudes.

 Examples of Restraint Countries